Arts, Media and Society (BA)

 Arts in Europe

 Three courses concentrate on art in Europe.
-We discuss art from before 1800, but we put the emphasis on the most recent histories of the visual and decorative arts and architecture.
-We deliberately choose to study this rich variety of arts together, because we believe that only by not separating them from each other can we gain maximum insights into their functioning in modern societies.
+We study art from before 1800, but we put the emphasis on the most recent histories of the visual and decorative arts and architecture.
+We deliberately choose to study this rich variety of arts together, because we believe that only by not separating them can we gain maximum insights into their functioning in modern societies.

 Imagining Media: Infrastructure, Information, Interface